ShareX/sharex.github.io/docs/custom-uploader.md

 ## What is a custom uploader?

-The custom uploader system in ShareX lets users upload images/text/files to hosting services or shorten/share URLs.
+The custom uploader system in ShareX lets users upload images, text, and files to hosting services or shorten and share URLs.
 This feature is mainly used by users who host their own services.

-## Export / Import
+## Export and import

-You can export your custom uploader with the `.sxcu` extension, which allows users to just double-click that file to use the custom uploader.
+You can export your custom uploader with the `.sxcu` extension.
+Other users can then import it by double-clicking the file.

-If the destination type is configured, then ShareX can also set this custom uploader as the selected custom uploader and change the current destination to it, so users won't need any additional configuration.
+If the destination type is configured, ShareX can also select the imported custom uploader and change the current destination to it, so users won't need any additional configuration.

 ## Name

-In the custom uploaders list, this name will be used.
-The `Name` field is optional.
-When it is left empty, ShareX will automatically use the request URL domain as the name.
-It is suggested to leave the name field empty unless you have multiple uploaders using the same domain.
+The `Name` field controls the name shown in the custom uploaders list.
+This field is optional.
+When it is left empty, ShareX automatically uses the request URL domain as the name.
+We suggest leaving the field empty unless you have multiple uploaders that use the same domain.

 For example, if the request URL is `https://example.com/upload.php` and the name field is empty, then `example.com` will be used in the custom uploaders list.

 ## Destination type

-Destination type is used when users import a custom uploader by double-clicking the `.sxcu` file.
+The destination type is used when users import a custom uploader by double-clicking the `.sxcu` file.

 ## Method

-List of HTTP request methods available:
+The following HTTP request methods are available:

 * GET
 * POST